Diseases

 • Costs of above measures

-Nowadays the cost of SVD is mainly linked to the control measures applied (active serological and virological surveillance and eradication plan in Italy, serosurveillance in The Netherlands and until recently in Spain, stamping out and stringent control on trade when infection occurs), rather than to the real outcome of the disease in susceptible species (morbidity is very low, mortality is nil).
+The cost of SVD during its circulation was mainly linked to the control measures applied (serological and virological surveillance stamping out and stringent control on trade when infection occurs), rather than to the real outcome of the disease in susceptible species (morbidity is very low, mortality is nil).

 • Disease information from the WOAH